praekeltfoundation/junebug/docs/design.rst

 multi-system setup.

-There are downsides to this approach, however, Junebug is currently restricted to a single theaded process.
+There are downsides to this approach, however, Junebug is currently restricted to a single threaded process.